Sumatra Trench: Geological settings

 The Sumatra Fault Zone (SFZ) is the most worth noting area on the Eurasian plate near the Sumatra Trench.
 Within the Sumatra Fault Zone lies the majority of the right-lateral stress from the relative motion between the Indo-Australian and Eurasian plates.
 The Sumatra Fault Zone meets the south trending extensional faulting system in Sunda Strait in Semangka.
 The fault zone can generate submarine pull-apart grabens.

 Structure

 In the convergent margins where accretion plays an important role, prism width varies from 40 km to 350 km.
 The width at Sumatra trench is controlled by sediment input and accretion rate and history.
-One distinguishing feature of the Sumatra subduction zone is that it has a relatively 120–140 km accretionary prism and a deep forearc basin (so does the rest of the whole Java subduction zone).
+One distinguishing feature of the Sumatra subduction zone is that it has a relatively wide 120–140 km accretionary prism and a deep forearc basin (so does the rest of the whole Java subduction zone).
 However it does vary along the trench.
 The prism is broad and has a relatively shallow surface slope in the northern part, becomes steep and narrow at the central part, then becomes steep and narrow in the southern area.